JuanCarlosAcostaPeraba/glpi-globalsearch-plugin/README.md

 ### Search

 * Uses multi-word "Google-style" search - all words must appear in results
-* Numeric queries search by ID directly
+* Smart numeric search - numeric queries search both by ID and within content (e.g., "5457" finds items with ID 5457 AND items containing "5457" in their content like "5457T")
 * Searches in closed/resolved items
 * Results sorted by modification date